tomcatling/e-c-notebooks/README.md

 git config --global credential.UseHttpPath true
 ```

-* Create a CodeCommit respository to hold your work, making a note of the value returned in the `cloneUrlHttp` field
+Create a CodeCommit respository to hold your work, making a note of the value returned in the `cloneUrlHttp` field

 ```bash
 aws codecommit --profile DataScienceStack create-repository --repository-name DataScienceStack
 ```

-* Push this repository to the CodeCommit repo:
+Push this repository to the CodeCommit repo:

 ```bash
 git push <cloneUrlHttp> --all
 ```

+Because of the instance role we set up in the first CloudFormation template, instances created by the second template will have read-only access to your CodeCommit repositories.
+This allows the instance to pull the repository and create the same Docker stack.

 ## Normal Use